-The list of bibliographies below is arranged by time period covered; if the works are on the time period before 1923, they were categorized under the Ottoman Period section, if the works cite resources from 1923 or later, they were categorized under the Turkish Republic Period section.
-The subsections were created for the Turkish Republic period by subjects.
-There are no sub-sections for the Ottoman Period section, since the number of bibliographies covering the Ottoman period was not sufficient to merit such categorization.
-Due to the imbalance in production and distribution of bibliographies between the two eras covered by this guide, a brief explanation about the progress of Turkish education from the Ottoman Empire through the Turkish Republic has been provided.
+The list of bibliographies below is arranged by time period covered; resources covering the time period before 1923 are categorized under the Ottoman Period section, and works citing resources from 1923 or later are categorized under the Turkish Republic Period section.
+The list of bibliographies covering the Ottoman period was considerably more difficult to compile, and includes...
+Due to the large imbalance in production and distribution of bibliographies between the two eras covered by this guide, a brief explanation about the progress of Turkish education from the Ottoman Empire through the Turkish Republic has been provided.

 Prior to the establishment of the Turkish Republic, education remained completely medieval in character.
 The only schools in existence were the religious medrese which were attached to the mosques, and where instruction consisted almost entirely of learning the Koran.
 In 1848, during the Tanzimat period, an attempt to break away from the old system was made with the founding of a secondary teachers' school.
 Instruction was based on secular subjects, and by 1853, 25 secondary schools had been opened which followed the new structure.
 The revolution of 1908 brought with it a new effort to modernize education, and a plan to introduce free compulsory education was revived in 1913.
 Since this was a very tumultuous time, however, little was done in the way of reforms until 1923 with the establishment of the Republic of Turkey.
 This new government, and time of recovery from war, provided conditions in which the development of a new educational system might be successfully accomplished.
 In the plans for educational reform, there was included the script reform, which was initiated in 1928 to replace Arabic scripts with the Roman alphabet.